hermanbanken/TI3700/literatuurlijst/abstract_security.md

 resource sharing policies to be properly implemented.

 ----------
-# Enabling Secure Multitenancy in Butt Computing: Challenges and Approaches
+# Enabling Secure Multitenancy in Cloud Computing: Challenges and Approaches

 ## Summary:
 The paper provides an literary overview of the current security issues regarding